 You never know which ancestor or kinsperson will answer that call.

 Julia Ella Bates Roane of Varina, Henrico County, Virginia

-Julia Ella Bates Roane, my paternal grandmother’s mother, pulled me in to researching my Varina, Henrico County, Virginia roots.
-This research now encompasses the part of Henrico County along the James River, as well as neighboring Charles City and Goochland Conties.
+Julia Ella Bates Roane, my paternal grandmother’s mother, pulled me into researching my Varina, Henrico County, Virginia roots.
+This research now encompasses the part of Henrico County along the James River, as well as neighboring Charles City and Goochland Counties.

-Julia’s Bates ancestry is inextricably entwined and connected to the major estates dotted along the James River: from Chatsworth in the northwest quadrant; down to Curles Neck, Varina, Bermuda Hundred, Flowerdew Hundred and Bremo in the centre quadrant; over to Turkey Island in the eastern quadrant; and finally down Shirley and Westover to the south.
+Julia’s Bates ancestry is inextricably entwined and connected to the major estates dotted along the James River: from Chatsworth in the northwest quadrant; down to Curles Neck, Varina, Bermuda Hundred, Flowerdew Hundred, and Bremo in the center quadrant; over to Turkey Island in the eastern quadrant; and finally down Shirley and Westover to the south.

-Julia’s Bates line, it would seem, were always in Varina – going all the way back to Piersey’s Flowerdew Hundred and John Rolfe’s Varina in the 1620s.
-A combination of records and DNA matches confirm this.
+Julia’s Bates line, it would seem, was always in Varina – going all the way back to Piersey’s Flowerdew Hundred and John Rolfe’s Varina in the 1620s.
+A combination of records and DNA matches confirms this.
 This is the part of her history I am currently tackling.

 My embarkment into this odyssey of discovery led me to a rather poignant discovery.

 I had traced one of Julia’s kinsmen’s group to John Pleasants III (1698-1772) – the Quaker convert whose Will rocked Virginia’s elite.
 He freed nearly 1,000 enslaved people in a Will due to an act of religious conscience.
 To be clear, only those enslaved people who were 30 years old, or older, were immediately freed from the bondage of slavery.
 All those under the age of thirty had to wait until they were of that age to be freed.
 I have no idea, at this point in my research, why thirty years of age was the magic number.
 It was, and that’s kind of that.